nasa/earth-imagery-api/README.md

 # Earth-Imagery-API

 ## Description
 This repository contains a flask API that provides satellite imagery.
 It is designed to be very simple and easy to use with minimal functionality and is provided to the public through api.nasa.gov.
-It focuses on one Earth imagery product, Landsat 8.
+It focuses on one Earth imagery product, Landsat 8 collection 2.

 #### Purpose
 While there are many ways NASA and other government agencies provide satellite imagery to the public, these are often more fully featured and as a result more complex to use.
 This API is built to have a very basic intuitive interface and to be found easily on api.nasa.gov.
 It is designed for those just getting started with satellite imagery and APIs.
 It can server as a first step to using more complex imagery services.